 Best time to travel to Isla Holbox is officially from beginning of December to May, but the whaleshark season is just after that.
 Basically the most rain falls in September, October and November as it can be hurricane season so those months can be a little tricky to travel to Holbox.
 Most of the days on Isla Holbox the sunsets will be magical and a highlight of your day

 I hope all the above Isla Holbox travel tips were helpful and it made planning your trip to Holbox easier.
 Im pretty sure you gonna have an amazing time on the island, just like I had.
-In total I traveled around Yucatan for more than 10 weeks and visited places like: Valladolid, Rio Lagartos, Cozumel, Playa del Carmen, Puerto Morelos, Cancun, Coba, Tulum, Mahahual, Bacalar, etc. Click on the links for detailed travel guides of these places.
+In total I traveled around Yucatan Peninsula for more than 10 weeks and visited places like: Merida Mexico, Valladolid, Rio Lagartos, Cozumel, Playa del Carmen, Puerto Morelos, Cancun, Coba, Tulum, Mahahual Costa Maya, Bacalar, etc. Click on the links for detailed travel guides of these places.

-If you could please help me in return and share the link of this Holbox travel guide somewhere on the internet I would be forever thankful.
-Every tweet on Twitter, share on Facebook or pin on Pinterest would be amazing.
-Thank you very much in advance!
+If this this Holbox travel guide was helpful share it with your friends or post the link somewhere on the internet and I would be forever thankful.
+Every tweet on Twitter, comment on Reddit, share on Facebook or pin on Pinterest would be amazing.
+Thank you very much in advance and enjoy your trip to Isla Holbox!